 It’s true that he drove big rigs, and he looks the part: beer gut, big mustache, big red cheeks, almost like a biker or a hessian.
-He supports limited government, low taxes, and he calls people who break our immigration laws to come across our unsecured border “criminals.”
+He supports limited government and low taxes and calls people who break our immigration laws to come across our unsecured border “criminals.”

-What makes him relevant to our law firm is that we handle trucking accident cases.
-Why he won concerns everyone, not just low pay blue-collar workers.
+He is relevant to our law firm because we handle trucking accident cases.
+Why he won concerns everyone, not just low-pay blue-collar workers.
 Truckers are fleeing the shipping business in droves, with many we have interviewed blaming regulatory compliance and forced vaccinations.

 Sadly fact-checking has become a political affair, with most fact-check sites supporting democrat political positions, relying upon opinion pieces as authoritative citations, including Snopes.
 There appear to be two sides to the story here.
 News media fact-checkers have their version of the truth; the trucking industry and Durr have theirs.

 “As of 2019, more than 3.5 million Americans worked as truck drivers, according to the U.S. Census Bureau, with self-employed truckers making up about 29% of the truck transportation industry.
 But now, the industry is short tens of thousands of drivers.”